-1. Except as provided by Special Ordinance D (i) 1-2 members of the Court of the Septemviri shall Appointment. be appointed as follows:
+Appointment

-(a) the Chair shall be appointed in the Michaelmas Term to serve for four years from 1 January following his or her appointment;
+- 1. Except as provided by Special Ordinance D (i) 1-2 members of the Court of the Septemviri shall be appointed as follows: - (a) the Chair shall be appointed in the Michaelmas Term to serve for four years from 1 January following his or her appointment; - (b) in each year three Septemviri shall be appointed in the Michaelmas Term to serve for two years from 1 January following their appointment. - 2.
+The Registrary, or a deputy appointed by the Registrary, shall act as Clerk of the Septemviri.

-- (b) in each year three Septemviri shall be appointed in the Michaelmas Term to serve for two years from 1 January following their appointment. - 2.
-The Registrary, or a deputy appointed by the Registrary, shall act as Clerk of the Septemviri. - 3.
-Any person who wishes to institute an appeal to the Septemviri under the provisions of Statute Notice of D or Special Ordinance C (xiii) shall send to the Clerk of the Septemviri a notice in writing setting out the grounds of appeal and stating whether the appeal is in respect of the whole or in respect of any specified part of any finding of fact, decision, or sentence.
-In the proceedings of an appeal the appellant shall not be entitled, except with the leave of the Septemviri, to rely on any grounds of appeal not specified in the notice of appeal.
+Notice of appeal.